Walk on drift ice as it floats on the sea

 Meet at our hotel at 6:00 pm near JR Abashiri Station in Hokkaido's largest city on the Sea of Okhotsk coast.
 After introductions and a briefing about our upcoming adventure, we enjoy dinner in downtown Abashiri.
 Don't worry if you're not used to walking on icy roads - we'll teach you the penguin-walking technique!

-Our final stop is Mt.
-Io, where we witness an active volcano's impressive sulphur vents and otherworldly landscape.
-We then continue to our accommodation in Utoro, the gateway to the UNESCO World Heritage Shiretoko Peninsula.
+After lunch at a local restaurant, we visit Mt.
+Io, an active volcano with impressive sulphur vents and an otherworldly landscape.
+We spend the night in Utoro, gateway town to the Shiretoko Peninsula - a UNESCO Natural World Heritage Site.

 Today is all about the incredible drift ice experience!
 Wearing special drysuits over our warm winter clothing, we venture onto the frozen Sea of Okhotsk to walk and float amongst the ice floes.
 These huge sheets of sea ice make their way south from Sakhalin each winter between February and March, creating a unique natural spectacle along Shiretoko's coast.

-After our late-night owl watching, we start the day with a refreshing soak in the onsen hot springs.
-We then head to Lake Mashu for a peaceful snowshoe trek to Kaminoko Pond, following a tranquil unfrozen stream through pristine Sakhalin Fir forest while looking for animal tracks in the snow.
+After leaving Yoroushi, we make our way to Lake Mashu for a peaceful snowshoe trek to Kaminoko Pond, following a tranquil unfrozen stream through pristine Sakhalin Fir forest while looking for animal tracks in the snow.

 At Lake Mashu observatory, we marvel at one of Akan-Mashu National Park's three major lakes.
 This caldera lake's pristine waters are protected by steep cliffs, and if we're fortunate, we'll witness its famous "Mashu-blue" surface through the mist.